kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 -->

-When we set the restartPolicy=OnFailure and set a specific maxRestartTimesOnFailure number, but Pod restarts for more than the number.
+When we set the restartPolicy=OnFailure and set a specific maxRestartTimesOnFailure number, but Pod restarts times is not equal to the number.
-Or the `pod_exceed_restart_times_size` is always zero, but we do have Pods failed for exceeding the restart times.
+Or we can refer to the metric `pod_exceed_restart_times_size` for comparison.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?